hoa-archive/readme-template/readme-template.md

 <!--- Reflection Section --->

 ## Reflection
-This section is to detail any unexpected obstacles you may have encountered during the development of this project.
-Describe any challenges you may have faced and what you have learned in overcoming them.
+Use this section to discuss any unexpected obstacles encountered and how they were resolved.
+Mention challenges that were overcome and the lessons learned from them.

 <!--- License Section --->